linsomniac/rgca/README.md

 ## Status

+It is fully featured with the exception of CSRs.
+I use this regularly in my work and it's a joy to use.

 What works:

   - The "cert new" command is fully implemented for server certs.
   - "cert new" is compatible with openssl CLI generated CAs (cert, key, index, serial).
-  - The CLI arguments and config files.
+  - The CLI arguments and config files and environment variables.
   - Multiple Subject Alternative Names.
   - CA creation.
   - CRL creation, cert revocation.